microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamSchedule.md

     - `[SharedShift <IMicrosoftGraphShiftItem>]`: shiftItem
     - `[UserId <String>]`: ID of the user assigned to the shift.
 Required.
   - `[SwapShiftsChangeRequests <IMicrosoftGraphSwapShiftsChangeRequest1[]>]`:
-    - `[RecipientActionDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[RecipientActionMessage <String>]`: Custom message sent by recipient of the offer shift request.
     - `[RecipientUserId <String>]`: User id of the recipient of the offer shift request.
     - `[SenderShiftId <String>]`: User id of the sender of the offer shift request.
     - `[AssignedTo <String>]`: scheduleChangeRequestActor
-    - `[ManagerActionDateTime <DateTime?>]`:
     - `[ManagerActionMessage <String>]`:
-    - `[ManagerUserId <String>]`:
-    - `[SenderDateTime <DateTime?>]`:
     - `[SenderMessage <String>]`:
-    - `[SenderUserId <String>]`:
     - `[State <String>]`: scheduleChangeState
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`:
     - `[RecipientShiftId <String>]`: Shift ID for the recipient user with whom the request is to swap.
   - `[SwapShiftsRequestsEnabled <Boolean?>]`: Indicates whether swap shifts requests are enabled for the schedule.
   - `[TimeCards <IMicrosoftGraphTimeCard[]>]`:
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`:
     - `[Breaks <IMicrosoftGraphTimeCardBreak[]>]`: The list of breaks associated with the timeCard.
       - `[BreakId <String>]`: ID of the timeCardBreak.